mauroleos/Clock-app/README.md

 # Clock-app
-This application gives you the current time and date.
+This application gives you the current time and date and was written entirely in pure Javascript, HTML, and CSS.

 click <a href="https://mauroleos.github.io/Clock-app/">here</a> to see website.